vishal3410/Age_Prediction_Using_CNN/README.md

 # Age Prediction System Using Convolutional Neural Network

-This repository contains code for basic age predictor built using keras library
+This repository contains code for basic age predictor built using `Keras` library